Primary

 Master both the L-sit hold and strict pull-ups separately before combining them.
 Keep your legs perfectly horizontal—the moment they drop, the set is over.
 Start with tucked legs if full L-sit is too hard.

-Want L-Sit Pull-Up in your program?
+See where L-Sit Pull-Up fits in your weekly plan

 Hang from bar with legs straight out.